Show summary Hide summary

 Little anecdotes and surprising facts about the first name Aurore

 A funny anecdote: “saucer aurore” is also a culinary expression, does that ring a bell?
-It’s a supreme tomato sauce, a delicate touch in cooking, a bit like the first name that brings a subtle and refined note.
+It’s a supreme tomato sauce, a delicate touch in cooking, a bit like the first name which brings a subtle and refined note.

 - ✨ Evokes morning light and renewal